 Benefit #4: Maintenance Services

 The app development companies providing clone scripts often provide the client apps using their APIs with services like support, launch, maintenance, etc. These support and maintenance services come in pretty handy when the cloned app is launched.
-The app is checked for the correct functioning of the app, and necessary changes are done in the code.
+The app is checked for the correct functioning of the app, and necessary changes are made in the code.
 These services come as a breather for the entrepreneurs relying heavily on the success of the app.

-The mobile app development companies should be alert to the menace of clone apps, as this can present severe threats aforesaid.
+Mobile app development companies should be alert to the menace of clone apps, as this can present severe threats aforesaid.
 Every mobile app development company in India is taking this threat seriously as there are so many clone apps in the Indian market just to defame the parent company of the original app.
-The clone detection techniques mentioned above make life easier for the app development companies as the trust of users once lost is difficult to regain.
+The clone detection techniques mentioned above make life easier for app development companies as the trust of users once lost is difficult to regain.
 To conclude, there are benefits as well as threats associated with the concept of app cloning.
-The businesses might weigh in the pros and cons before making the final call.
+The businesses might weigh the pros and cons before making the final call.

 Can an app be cloned?

 Yes, an app can be cloned.
-The cloned app means an exact copy of an app that is already existed.
+The cloned app means an exact copy of an app that already existed.
 Now even the favorite apps get cloned.
 The cloned app will look the same as the original app, but the features may differ from the original one.

 What happens if you clone an app?